 Estate Planning for the Future

 If your estate is large enough, your heirs owe the IRS when you pass away, but how do you prepare for the future without knowing what your estate tax liability will be?
-Chances are, if you’re healthy enough to read this article, you’ll likely be alive in 2026 when the estate tax exemptions revert to last year’s levels.
+Chances are, if you’re healthy enough to read this article, you’ll likely be alive in 2026 when the estate tax exemptions revert to back to where they were in 2017.

 The American Taxpayer Relief Act of 2012 established a permanent exemption of $5,000,000 with an adjustment for inflation and a maximum estate tax rate of 40%.
 Based on the figures when can assume that the estate tax exemption in 2026 will be roughly $6,000,000 per individual or $12,000,000 per married couple.

 This number will likely stay constant except for a slight annual adjustment each year to offset inflation.
 Depending on your marital status, if you expect your estate to be worth more than the exemption in ten years, it’s probably time to start planning.